Fajie88/PINN/README.md

 # Categorization in FSNN
 “Laplace_CauchyInverse_2Dcircle” refers to the solution of the Cauchy inverse problem governed by the Laplace equation in a two-dimensional circular domain using the FSNNs.

+# Categorization in Teaching
+“PINNs_Laplace” refers to the solution of the Laplace equation in a two-dimensional rectangle domain using the PINNs.

 # Copyright Notice

 © 2025 Fajie Wang, Xin Li.
 All Rights Reserved.